Adhamwael1123/I.luxuryegypt/replit.md

 # Overview

-ILuxuryEgypt is a luxury travel website for bespoke Egyptian travel experiences.
+I.LuxuryEgypt is a luxury travel website for bespoke Egyptian travel experiences.
 This is a full-stack React application that showcases premium travel services and allows potential customers to submit travel inquiries through a contact form.
 The application features an elegant design with custom Egyptian-inspired branding and handles luxury travel booking inquiries.

 # User Preferences